databendlabs/openraft/guide/src/dynamic-membership.md

 Unlike the original raft, openraft treats all membership as a **joint** membership.
 A uniform config is just a special case of joint: the joint of only one config.

-Openraft offers two mechanisms for controlling member node lifecycle:
+Openraft offers these mechanisms for controlling member node lifecycle:

 ## `Raft::add_learner()`